Supervisor/supervisor/README.txt

   'logfile' -- Keep process output as determined by log_stdout and log_stderr in this file.
-NOTE: if both log_stderr and log_stdout are true, the output from child stderr and stdout will be intermingled more or less randomly in the log.
+NOTE: if both log_stderr and log_stdout are true, chunks of output from child stderr and stdout will be intermingled more or less randomly in the log.
 If this is unset or set to 'AUTO', supervisor will automatically choose a file location.
   If this is set to 'NONE', supervisord will create no log file.
 AUTO